tom-sapletta-com/ytlite/DOCS.md

 - `ytlite-dev` - development z live reload
 - `nginx` - preview server (localhost:8080)
 - `scheduler` - automated daily generation
+- `tts-service` - usługa generowania audio TTS
+- `video-generator` - usługa generowania wideo
+- `uploader` - usługa uploadu na YouTube

 ### Performance Optimization:
 - **First build**: Base (6min) + App (30s) = 6.5min
 - **Code changes**: App only = 30s ⚡
 - **Dependency changes**: Base + App = 6.5min

+### Troubleshooting Docker Build Issues:
+- **Long Build Times**: The initial build of the base image can take up to 6 minutes due to heavy dependencies like `ffmpeg` and `sox`.
+Subsequent builds of the app image are much faster (~30s).
+To avoid rebuilding the base image unnecessarily, YTLite checks if the image exists before rebuilding.
+Use `docker rmi ytlite:base` to force a rebuild if needed.
+- **Missing Dependencies**: Ensure all system dependencies are installed in the base image.
+If you encounter errors related to missing packages, you may need to add them to `Dockerfile.base`.
+- **Docker Compose Errors**: If Docker Compose fails to start services, ensure it is installed and properly configured.
+Check the logs with `docker-compose logs` for detailed error messages.

+### Optimizing Docker Performance:
+- **Use Split Architecture**: Build the base image once and reuse it for faster app image builds with `make docker-build-fast`.
+- **Dedicated Services**: Consider using more specialized Docker services for different tasks (e.g., separate containers for TTS, video generation, and upload) to parallelize workloads and improve build times.
+This can be achieved by modifying `docker-compose.yml` to define additional services.
+Use commands like `make docker-tts`, `make docker-video`, `make docker-upload`, or `make docker-all-services` to run these services.
+- **Pre-built Images**: If build times are still an issue, consider using pre-built images from a Docker registry to skip the build process entirely.
+You can pull these images with `docker pull` and tag them appropriately for use with YTLite.

 ## 📝 Content Format